Utiel-Requena Wine Route

 Valencia-València

-Come to the region of Utiel-Requena in Valencia and discover the exciting world of wine-making and wine.
-This wine-growing area is located in the northwest of the province on the boundary with the Castile-La Mancha region, and has been producing exceptional wines for over 2,500 years.
-Come and discover these lands by touring the Wine Route that runs through it.
-You'll be amazed at the mountain landscapes where vineyards are interspersed with beautiful natural areas.
-Discover the rich artistic and historic heritage to be found in the medieval architecture of Requena and Utiel, and enjoy a whole range of possibilities featuring everything from pre-arranged itineraries through to visits which are tailor-made to suit your needs.
-And of course, you'll be able to discover some very impressive wines.
+Visit the Utiel-Requena region in Valencia, and enjoy the exciting world of vineyards and wine.
+This area is located in the northwest of the province, on the border with Castile-La Mancha, and an extraordinary wine has been produced here for more than 2,500 years.
+Get to know the land through the wine route that runs through it.
+You will be amazed by its mountainous landscape, where vineyards mingle with beautiful natural spaces.
+Discover a rich monumental heritage, such as the medieval architecture of Requena and Utiel, and a multitude of possibilities, ranging from pre-designed itineraries to a tailor-made trip.
+And, of course, you will be able to enjoy some wines whose flavour will not fail to impress.

 Utiel-Requena Wine Route Association